novasamatech/parity-signer/README.md

 # Release Android

 - Create PR with new app version updated and tag v* (example "v6.1.3")
-- After merging to master release-android.yml flow should be triggered.
+- After merging to master - run release-android.yml flow.
 It will build and sign apk and upload it to internal track in play store
 - Create github release with apk from release flow
 - Go to play store, promote internal track to production and update changes in play store